kaapstorm/the_right_god/src/01_the_daily.rst

     It literally said, "Hi there, me."

 Michael Barbaro
-    "Hi there, me?"
+    "Hi there ... me?"

 Ruth Graham
     Yes.
 It sounds funny.
-But that's how I knew it was me, it's how I would greet myself.
+But that's how I knew it was me.
+That's how I would greet myself.
+It's how I greet my kids, "Hey there, you!"
 But it wasn't me.
-You know what it's like when you talk to yourself? we all know what it's like.
-This was not that.
+You know what it's like when you talk to yourself?
+    Those conversations in the bathroom or the car?
+We all know what that's like.
+This was not like that.
 Because it told me things that I didn't know!

 Michael Barbaro
-    Ruth, I know our listeners are going to be wondering whether there was something odd in the meal you ate.
+    Ruth, I know our listeners are going to be wondering whether Chowri Anaikottai slipped something into the meal you ate.
 Were you feeling alright at this point?

 Ruth Graham
     I know exactly what it sounds like.
-So let me tell you what the voice in my head told me, and you can judge for yourself.
-You can't hear it on the recording, obviously, but you can hear my confusion afterwards, because I don't know whether Chowri knows what it told me or not.
+Let's keep listening, I explain what the voice in my head told me, and you can judge for yourself.
+    You can hear my confusion after I heard it, because I did't know whether Chowri knew what it told me or not.

         Ruth Graham
             Do you know this?